AntonioFeijaoUK/www-albertfeijao-com/docs/index.md

 author_profile: false
 header:
   overlay_color: "#222"
-  caption: "Stories imagined by a young storyteller - Albert Feijao"
+  caption: "Stories imagined by a young storyteller"
 ---

 Welcome to our small story website.